 4. Final stage – KPMG Launchpad

-The final stage of our recruitment process involves an invitation to attend our KPMG Career Launchpad, in the office location you’ve expressed an interest in.
+The final stage of our recruitment process involves an invitation to attend our KPMG Career Launchpad, for the office location you’ve expressed an interest in.
 This is an interactive assessment day where you’ll have the opportunity to hear from inspiring leaders and network with a range of business representatives and graduates who can give you further insight into what it’s like to work at KPMG.
 You’ll work with others on an interesting case study, and participate in an interview with your relevant business group.
 Your interview will be behavioural-based and it will take place with a partner or director, or a senior manager or manager from the business group you've expressed interest in.
 This interview will take approximately 30 minutes and will allow us to find out more about you.
 Your interviewers will ask you questions about your life, your time at university, your extra-curricular activities and any work experience you've acquired.
 This is also an opportunity for you to ask questions to people who know what it’s like to work at KPMG!

 5. Our offer